 Sometimes the most romantic moments happen when least expected or deserved.
 Like July 2007 in Copenhagen, while running to the American Embassy to grab a new passport before closing time, since we were booked to fly home to the USA the next day.

 Jud’s long legs were always a challenge to walk in step with, much less run beside.
 He grabbed hold and we flew together down Denmark’s cobbled streets, while I wailed.
 Part way there, he stopped to help me catch my breath.
 As Jud held me, I sobbed and did worse into his shirt, while yelling, “I’m so stupid.
 I can’t believe I did that.
 I’m so sorry!
 My wedding ring!!”
 As was his penchant, Jud just held me without words of shame or blame.
 After a while he simply said, “I never liked what we wrote inside our rings.
 Lets get new ones.”

 Love and forgiveness engraved in one four letter word.

-Lets.5 people HEART this story
+This story has been viewed 20 times5 people HEART this story